 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Graham Corporation, headquartered in the US, has set ambitious climate commitments aimed at achieving net-zero greenhouse gas emissions across its value chain by FY2040.
-Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
-Graham Corporation aims to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by FY2030, using FY2022 as the baseline year.
-Additionally, the company plans to cut absolute Scope 3 emissions by 40% within the same timeframe.
-For the long term, Graham has committed to a 90% reduction in both Scope 1 and 2 emissions by FY2040, alongside a 90% reduction in Scope 3 emissions.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The company’s commitment includes land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to its climate strategy.
+Graham Corporation, headquartered in the US, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, the company has established clear reduction targets based on a fiscal year 2022 baseline.
+Graham Corporation is committed to achieving net-zero greenhouse gas emissions across its entire value chain by FY2040.
+This long-term goal includes substantial near-term targets: a 50% reduction in absolute Scope 1 and Scope 2 emissions by FY2030, and a 40% reduction in absolute Scope 3 emissions within the same timeframe.
+Looking further ahead, the company aims for a 90% reduction in both Scope 1 and Scope 2 emissions, as well as Scope 3 emissions, by FY2040.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to 1.5°C. Graham Corporation's commitment reflects a proactive approach to climate action within the construction and engineering sector, demonstrating leadership in sustainability and environmental responsibility.